puffscoin/ens/docs/userguide.rst

 The ENS registry forms the central component of ENS, mapping from hashed names to resolvers, as well as the owners of the names and their TTL (caching time-to-live).

 Before you can make any changes to the ENS registry, you need to control an account that has ownership of a name in ENS.
-To obtain an ENS name on the Ropsten testnet, see :ref:`auctions` for '.eth', or :ref:`fifs` for '.test'.
+To obtain an ENS name, see :ref:`auctions` for '.puffs', or :ref:`fifs` for '.test'.
 Names on '.test' are temporary, and can be claimed by someone else 28 days later.

 Alternately, you can obtain a subdomain from someone else who owns a domain, or :doc:`deploying`.
 Note that while anyone can deploy their own ENS registry, those names will only be resolvable by users who reference that registry in their code.